 Exterior Flashing & Insulating & Air Sealing:

 - Insulation, whether batt or foam, must extend to at least the plane of the exterior glazing.
 Batt insulation must be packed loosely.
 Packing batt insulation tight will impact its effectiveness.
-Insulating foam must be low expansion or low pressure and installed in a manner that does not distort the frame.
+The insulating foam must be a low expansion or low pressure and installed in a manner that does not distort the frame.
 The insulation must encompass the entire perimeter between the rough opening and the window.

 - There must be a continuous air seal between the window and the rough opening.
-For new construction the vapour barrier can be taped to the window edge.
-For new construction and renovation, a closed cell foam backer rod and sealant can be used between the window and rough opening NOTE: The air seal should be as far to the exterior as permissible.
-At the interior edge of the frame (before the jamb extension) is acceptable.
+For new construction, the vapour barrier can be taped to the window edge.
+For new construction and renovation, a closed-cell foam backer rod and sealant can be used between the window and rough opening NOTE: The air seal should be attached to the window frame and not the jamb extension.
+If attached to the jamb extension, place it as far to the exterior as possible.
 Insulation can be done to the exterior and interior of the air barrier.